Fuco1/dotfiles/xmonad/.xmonad/README.md

 ## todo

-* Add some code to detect changes in attached displays and automatically reconfigure
+* Add some code to detect changes in attached displays and automatically reconfigure (I now have a small C utility called [xmonitor](https://github.com/Fuco1/xmonitor) for this, maybe I will integrate it with xmonad/haskell one day).